EOEPCA/deployment-guide/docs/eoepca/identity-service.md

 - -e is the environment (development, demo or production)
 - -u is the username
 - -p is the password
+- -c is the client id used for authentication
+- -s is the client secret used for authentication
 - -t is the bearer access token
-- --id is the clientId
+- --id is the client id
 - --name is the client name
 - --description the client description
 - --resource is the name of the resource